-RNSG 1460.
+RNSG 1360.
 Clinical (Nursing 1).
-(0-12-4).
+(0-12-3).
 A health related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

-This course must be taken concurrently with RNSG 1119 and RNSG 1523.
-A grade of "C" or better is required to progress to Nursing 2 courses.
+This course must be taken concurrently with RNSG 1119 and RNSG 1423.
+A grade "PASS" is required to progress to Nursing 2 courses.
 Prerequisites: BIOL 2401, 2402, MATH 1314 or MATH 1342.

 RNSG 1461.
 Clinical 2 (Nursing 2).
 (0-12-4).
 A health related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-This course must be taken concurrently with RNSG 1144 and RNSG 2504.
-A grade of "C" or better is required to progress to Nursing 3 courses.
-Prerequisites: BIOL 2401, 2402, 2420, RNSG 1119, 1460, and 1523, MATH 1314 or MATH 1342 PSYC 2301..
+This course must be taken concurrently with RNSG 1144 and RNSG 2404.
+A grade of "PASS" is required to progress to Nursing 3 courses.
+Prerequisites: BIOL 2401, 2402, 2420, MATH 1314 or 1342, and RNSG 1119, 1360, and 1423.

-RNSG 1523.
+RNSG 1423.
 Introduction to Professional Nursing for Integrated Programs (Nursing 1).
-(5-0-5).
+(4-0-4).
 Introduction to the profession of nursing including the roles of the professional nurse as provider of patient-centered care, patient safety advocate, member of health care team, and member of profession with emphasis on health promotion and primary disease prevention across the life span; essential components of the nursing health assessment; identification of deviations from expected health patterns; the application of a systematic, problem-solving process to provide basic nursing care to diverse patients across the life span; and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
-RNSG 1523 must be taken concurrently with RNSG 1119 and RNSG 1460.
+RNSG 1423 must be taken concurrently with RNSG 1119 and RNSG 1360.
 A grade of "C" or better is required to progress to Nursing 2 courses.
 Prerequisites: BIOL, 2401, 2402, MATH 1314 or MATH 1342.

 RNSG 2230.
 Professional Nursing Review and Licensure Preparation.
 (2-0-2).
 Review of concepts required for licensure examination and entry into the practice of professional nursing.
-Includes application of National Council

-Licensure Examination for Registered Nurses (NCLEX-RN) text plan, assessment of knowledge deficits, and remediation.
+Includes application of National Council Licensure Examination for Registered Nurses (NCLEX-RN) text plan, assessment of knowledge deficits, and remediation.
 A grade of "C" or better is required to progress.

 RNSG 2404.
-Care of Clients.
-(4-1-4).
+Integrated Care of the Patient with Common Health Care Needs (Nursing 2).
+(4-0-4) (4-1-4).
 Application of a systematic problem-solving process, critical thinking skills and concepts to provide nursing care to diverse patients and families across the life span with common health care needs including, but not limited to, common childhood/adolescent diseases, uncomplicated perinatal care, mental health concepts, perioperative care, frequently occurring adult health problems and health issues related to aging.
 Emphasis on secondary disease prevention and collaboration with members of the interdisciplinary health care team.
 Content includes roles of the professional nurse and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to an integrated approach.
-RNSG 2404 must be taken concurrently with RNSG 1227.
-After satisfactory completion of this course and RNSG 1227, the LVN/LPN is eligible to enter Nursing 3.
-Prerequisites: BIOL 2401, 2402, 2420, PSYC 2301, PSYC 2413, ENGL 1301, MATH 1314 or MATH 1342.
-A grade of "C" or better is required to progress.
+RNSG 2404 must be taken concurrently with RNSG 1144 &1461.
+A grade of "C" is required to progress to Nursing 3.
+Prerequisites: BIOL 2401, 2402, 2420.